xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

 This concept, which is known as *overloading*, may seem somewhat alien to the APL programmer.
 After all, we are used to defining functions that accept a whole range of different arguments.
 However, type checking, which is fundamental to the .NET Framework, requires that a method is called with the correct number of parameters, and that each parameter is of a predefined type.
 Overloading solves this issue.

 When you create an instance of a class in C#, you do so using the `new` operator.
 This is automatically mapped to the appropriate constructor method by matching the parameters you supply to the various forms of the constructor.
-A similar mechanism is implemented in Dyalog APL using the `⎕NEW` system function.
+A similar mechanism is implemented in Dyalog using the `⎕NEW` system function.

 ## How the `⎕NEW` System Function is implemented